-DOWNLOAD THE PDF As we close out 2025, it is worth pausing to celebrate another strong year of performance and take a moment to realize how unusual this year truly was.
-I would encourage you to quickly glance at the annual market return slide-deck below and notice the short and
+Download the Full Q4 2025 Market Report (PDF) As we close out 2025, it is worth pausing to celebrate another strong year of performance and take a moment to realize how unusual this year truly was.
+I would encourage you to quickly glance at the annual market return slide-deck below

 The fourth quarter of 2025 delivered strong results, with most markets posting gains.
 International Developed markets led the way, returning 5.20%, followed by Emerging markets at 4.73%.
 The U.S. Stock market gained 2.4%, while the U.S. Bond market rose 1.10% and the Global Bond market (ex-U.S.) increased 0.52%.
 The Global